braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/ideas_and_strategies/zoom.md

 Webinars have become common for Braze customers to host over the past few years.
 When hosting a Zoom webinar, users must enter their information on a Zoom landing page to sign up.
 A recommended user flow is outlined below:

 1. Schedule a webinar in Zoom and generate a `meetingId`.
-2. Use Braze to promote Zoon webinars via email, push, and in-app message channels.
+2. Use Braze to promote Zoom webinars via email, push, and in-app message channels.
 3. Include a call to action button in these communications that automatically adds users to the webinar.

 This can be accomplished by using the [Zoom APIs](https://marketplace.zoom.us/docs/api-reference/zoom-api/methods/#operation/meetingRegistrantCreate) to automatically add a user to a webinar through a button click within an email, push, or in-app message.
 Use the following endpoint, replacing the meeting ID in the API request.